alttch/eva3/doc/highload.rst

 industrial and micro computers if they have:

 * small amount of RAM (minimum 512 MB is recommended)
-* slow SSD driver or SD card.
+* slow SSD drive or SD card.

 We strongly recommend using at least UHS-I SD cards which can show a speed up to 100 MB/s.